184.108.40.206 Controversy over Climate Change Science

 The controversy over climate change science should now be over: man-made carbon emissions are largely responsible for global warming

 An Economist briefing, Global warming 101, reviewed the scientific data on “The past, present and future of climate change” – which included findings by the Intergovernmental Panel on Climate Change (IPCC).
-The briefing listed some of the factors which had allowed doubt on the subject to persist for so long, and came to the conclusion that:
+The briefing listed some of the factors which had allowed doubt on the subject to persist for so long, and came to the conclusion that the warming has been caused by human activity:

 “These complexities meant that, for a time, there was doubt about greenhouse warming, which the fossil-fuel lobby deliberately fostered.
 There is no legitimate doubt today. …The effects of industry are not statistically significant until the 1980s.
 Now they are indisputable.”

 Climate change has a unique potential for massive social and economic disruption.
-In economic terms, it is unquantifiable but so great that prudence requires it to be taken very seriously – yet the Copenhagen Consensus attempted to rank it among other economic priorities and argued that it was less important than many other issues, such as free trade and health programmes, in its summary report: The Smartest Targets For The World 2016-2030.
+The possible cost is unquantifiable, but it could be so great that prudence requires it to be taken very seriously.
+The Copenhagen Consensus attempted to rank it among other economic priorities though, and argued that it was less important than many other issues such as free trade and health programmes, in its summary report: The Smartest Targets For The World 2016-2030.

 “The last time the Earth had a carbon-dioxide level similar to today’s, it was on average about 3°C warmer.
 Greenland’s hills were green.
 Parts of Antarctica were fringed with forest.
 The water now frozen over those landscapes was in the oceans, providing sea levels 20 metres higher than today’s.”

-The economic controversy on climate change should not be about whether or not to take action, but how best to take it – as described in the following sub-sections.
+As noted earlier (22.214.171.124), it is economically prudent for governments to act fast.
+The economic controversy over climate change science should not be about whether to take action, but how best to take it – as described in the following sub-sections.